IgorKock/dvmob/README.md

 ## Troubleshooting

-If you encounter bugs, first check if you're able to [open Divolt in your browser](https://divolt.xyz); also, check if you have any firewall settings that may block the Revolt API.
+If you encounter bugs, first check if you're able to [open Divolt in your browser](https://divolt.xyz); also, check if you have any firewall settings that may block the Divolt API.

 If you're still experiencing issues, and there aren't any open issues for the bug(s) you're facing, please [open an issue](https://github.com/IgorKock/dvmob/issues).